aleonhart/localfit_server_fastapi/README.md

 - [API Contract](#api-contract)

 # Description
-Upload and view ANT-compatible fitness data.
+This is a FastAPI server allowing upload, management, and display of ANT-compatible fitness data.

 # Local Development
 ## Prerequisites